jamesecahill/jimbo-bye-bye/README.md

 You need grunt, npm, compass, ruby, etc...

-Just run grunt serve... or have someone deploy this somewhere.
+Just run npm install, bower install, then grunt serve... or have someone deploy this somewhere.